Local News

 The Lynchburg 9/11 Memorial 5K will celebrate the local first responders – firefighters, police, EMTs and paramedics – as well as the veterans and active-duty service members who work to keep our country and community safe.
 The race is one of 80 local events held across the country each year in support of Tunnel to Towers.

 Local organizers ask that all current and former firefighters, law enforcement, and EMS to run/walk the event in their gear as a sign of respect and admiration for the lives lost that day.
-They’d also like to invite all current and former military to participate in full ruck gear in both the 5K and the parade.

-For more local information, contact John LaCook at 931-247-2375 or lynchburg@t2t.org.
+For more local information, contact John LaCook at 931-247-2375 or [email protected].
 You can also get up to the event updates at the Metro Moore County Fire & Rescue Facebook page. •

 {The Lynchburg Times is an independently-owned, community newspaper located in Lynchburg, Tennessee the home of The Jack Daniel Distillery.
 We focus on public service, non-partisan, rural journalism.
 We cover the Metro Moore County government, local tourism, Moore County schools, high school sports, Motlow State Community College, as well as whiskey industry news and regional and state stories that affect our readers.}